teachthenet/pycraft/lesson_1.md

 - Here we are creating 3 variables for later use.
 - In the variable named 'x', we are storing the number 10.
+- In the variable named 'y', we are storing the number 110.
+- In the variable named 'z', we are storing the number 12.

 -----------------